ChanakaDushmantha/fast-api-template/README.md

 ## License

-This ___ is licensed under the following License details.
+This < repository name > is licensed under the following License details.

 [< Company Name >](https://)